The NHS runs on forms

 Boot on other feet

 And so it goes on.
-Weren’t were promised that we were aiming for a paperless society.
+Weren’t we promised that we were aiming for a paperless society.
 Fat chance.

 But, query something about your treatment, and quick as a flash, back comes a jobs-worth quoting ‘data protection’.
 Now I actually read the act, many years ago, to see how it might impact on the company I was running.
 We were doing a lot of work with Government Ministries and such-like, but as long as one acted like a sensible human being, it seemed the Act made sense.